Queen Daemok

-Her date of birth is unknown, but it's usually placed in the early 930s, while her marriage is believed to have taken place between 937 and 943.
+She was born in 925, while her marriage is believed to have taken place between 937 and 943.
 In 956, when Gwangjong proclaimed the law of slaves' emancipation (노비안검법; 奴婢按檢法), she strongly opposed it and begged him earnestly, but Gwangjong ignored and rejected her pleas.
 Daemok's opposition to the law stemmed from the Hwangbo clan, whose interests she was trying to protect; however, in Gwangjong's eyes, her maternal family was only one of the noble families to be removed.

 Her death is presumed to have occurred after 975 but before 1002, when King Mokjong (her only grandson) gave her a posthumous name.
 She was enshrined in Heolleung tomb along with her husband.